 When is company recovery over?

 This article by Luca Sala and Marco Grappa (Partners of PGS Consulenti) highlights the fact that, in the case of plans under Article 67 of the Bankruptcy Act, recovery has been clearly achieved when all debtors have discharged their obligations or on expiry of the term of the business plan.
-Recovery may also be deemed to be complete even prior to expiry of the plan where it is judged that the financial situation has stabilised following positive events.
+Recovery may also be deemed to be complete even prior to expiry of the plan where it is judged that the financial situation has stabilised following positive events.1 October 2015

 The new Italian valuation principles should also be used for equity instruments

 Franco Carlo Papa (Chairman of PGS Consulenti) underlines the need for valuation experts to consider all privileges, including capital or administrative rights, in order to provide a proper estimate of the value of equity instruments.
-The existence of privileged capital rights, as indicated by the new Italian valuation principles (PIV), leads to a non-proportional distribution of the flows generated by the company between the different categories of instrument and of asset value following a liquidity event.
+The existence of privileged capital rights, as indicated by the new Italian valuation principles (PIV), leads to a non-proportional distribution of the flows generated by the company between the different categories of instrument and of asset value following a liquidity event.15 September 2015

 How the new Italian valuation principles will improve transparency and uniformity